j-greenberg/node-db-challenge/README.md

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

-A: We need to have 2 foreign keys.
+A: We need to have 2 foreign keys on a third table.

 ## Minimum Viable Product